LoiLoi-10/jupyter-chatbot/README.md

 ## Configuration

-No additional configuration required.
-The extension automatically connects to Ollama on port 11435.
+The extension must manually connect to Ollama on port 11435 (Local Ollama).
+To access ICL server and models, authentication and unique API-Key generation is required.
+The Zscaler VPN is required to access college network and Wifi connection is needed.

 ## Development